trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/CanTheUser.md

 ---
 ### CanTheUser.PermissionCache class

- Description this cachebuilder interface allows the CanTheUser clas to cache per-object results for each object requested.
+ Description this cachebuilder interface allows the CanTheUser class to cache per-object results for each object requested.
 This prevents the need to repeatedly calculate permission usage by calling Schema.Describe* calls

 ---
 #### Methods
+##### `calculateFLS(string objType)` → `Boolean>>`
 ##### `doLoad(string objType)` → `Object`

 Required method for the CacheBuilder interface.
-Used here to either calcuate an objects per-user FLS, OR to return it from Cache.
+Used here to either calculate an objects per-user FLS, OR to return it from Cache.
 The return datastructure for this is Map<String, Map<FLSType,Boolean>> and represents: FieldName -> FLStype -> True/False

 ###### Parameters
 |Param|Description|